Frequently Asked Questions

 What happens during an EMDR session?

 Sessions are structured but can feel intense.
 After our preparation work, we'll identify a target memory and establish baseline measurements.
-You'll focus briefly on this memory while following my hand movements or engaging with other forms of bilateral stimulation.
+You'll focus briefly on this memory while following my hand movements or engaging with other forms of bilateral stimulation such as tappers.
 You'll notice whatever emerges—emotions, body sensations, thoughts, images—without forcing anything.
 This process repeats in sets, with check-ins between each set.
 Sessions can involve unexpected connections to other memories, intense emotions, or physical sensations.
 We always end sessions with grounding exercises, but you may feel tired afterward as your brain continues processing.
+In intensive sessions, we have the time and space to move through more complete reprocessing cycles, which often means less carry-over material between sessions.

 -